Darjeeling kalimpong DooarsTour

 Darjeeling, often referred to as the “Queen of the Hills,” is a popular hill station in West Bengal, India, nestled in the foothills of the Eastern Himalayas.
 Famous for its breathtaking views of snow-capped mountains, rolling tea gardens, vibrant cultural heritage, and charming colonial architecture, Darjeeling offers a unique blend of nature, adventure, and history.
 Here’s a detailed guide to help you plan your Darjeeling tour:

-Top Attractions in SIKKIM & Darjeeling
+Top Attractions in Darjeeling

 1. Day 1: pickup from Bagdogra airport to Pelling